CharlesPikachu/AIGames/AIGobang/Algorithm_1/README.md

-# AI Gobang
+# AIGobang
 ```
-use AI to play Gobang.
+The first algorithm to play Gobang.
 ```

 # Introduction in Chinese